simonskayi/simonskayi/README.md

 </p>

 # Note Down Application
-### Technolgies : Room Database, Android SDK, Kotlin, Xml
+### Technologies : Room Database, Android SDK, Kotlin, Xml
 This is a note taking application, designed to  note down points at a workshop, meetings or at any special program...etc.
 Notes are saved using the android room database.
 Users can perform all CRUD operations when using the application. (find the apps source code from my git repository below)
 <p align="center">
   <img src="https://user-images.githubusercontent.com/70524242/172493055-3441b6ce-16a8-497c-93d1-4d09b1a5cd0b.png" width="200">